Deploying a Cloud-Based Text Extraction App with One Ansible Command

 Build and Upload Docker Image

-The docker.yaml workflow is responsible for building the Docker image of the service and pushing it to the GitHub Container Registry.
+The docker.yml workflow is responsible for building the Docker image of the service and pushing it to the GitHub Container Registry.
 This workflow runs on every push to the master branch and can also be triggered manually.

 docker.yml